 The Nominating and Corporate Governance Committee of our Board of Directors has the responsibility of identifying individuals qualified to become members of our Board of Directors, consistent with criteria approved by our Board of Directors.
 The committee also recommends to our Board of Directors for approval director nominees, consistent with our director qualification criteria and any obligations under our contractual arrangements, including the Investor Rights Agreement.
 Our corporate governance guidelines call for the committee to consider diversity to be an additional desirable characteristic in potential nominees.
-Given our small size and controlled company status we do not believe we are in a position to assess the efficacy of our diversity policy.
+Given our small size, controlled company status and recent IPO, we believe it is too early to assess the efficacy of our diversity policy.